Bunker Hill Lookout, CA 2024

 LOCATION: Located west of Lake Tahoe and less than three hours east of Sacramento, volunteers can expect fantastic views at this fire tower!

-MAP to BUNKER HILL FIRE LOOKOUT TOWER
+MAP to BUNKER HILL FIRE LOOKOUT

 ACCESS: